Mar 14, 2025

 The early-stage obesity pipeline has exploded with agents targeting multiple facets of the disease.
 In addition, there are new and innovative molecule types in the obesity pipeline, including monoclonal antibodies, antibody-drug conjugates, nanoparticle-drug conjugates, peptides, radiopharmaceuticals, recombinant proteins, and gene therapies, among others.

 The drugs for obesity treatment are generally administered subcutaneously or orally.
 A few different strategies have also been utilized to administer a drug either intravenously or parenterally.
-Moreover, the significant rise in the obesity prevalence rate has led to a large patient population suffering from debilitating and chronic conditions that severely affect patient’s daily functioning and have severe implications on their mortality.
+Moreover, the significant rise in the obesity prevalence rate has led to a large patient population suffering from debilitating and chronic conditions that severely affect patient’s daily functioning and have severe implications for their mortality.
 This has led several prominent and emerging companies to engage in Research and Development initiatives to develop anti-obesity drugs.

 Article in PDF